alexander1914/course-angular-19/README.md

 _ContentChild_: Initializes a content child query.
 Consider using contentChild.required for queries that should always match.

-**Directives**:Angular directives offer a great way to encapsulate reusable behaviors— directives can apply attributes, CSS classes, and event listeners to an element.
+**Directives**: Angular directives offer a great way to encapsulate reusable behaviors— directives can apply attributes, CSS classes, and event listeners to an element.

     ng generate directive directives/highlighted

 _@HostBinding_: Angular automatically checks host bindings during change detection, and if a binding changes it updates the host element of the directive.

 _@HostListener_: Angular invokes the supplied handler method when the host element emits the specified event, and updates the bound element with the result.

+**Service**: provide a way for you to separate Angular app data and functions that can be used by multiple components in your app.